clementwanjau/sequential_gen/README.md

 }
  ```

+> **Note:** You can also create your own generator by implementing the `Generator` trait if you need more control over
+> the generation process or if the provided generators do not meet your requirements.

 ## `no_std` Support

 The crate is `no_std` compatible, but you need to disable the default features in your `Cargo.toml` file.
 You then need